All Episodes

 I mean, here's what we do know, Leland.

-None this everything the confidential informant was giving to the authorities, none of that was produced to Congress or to the Cypheist board before the uranium one deal was approved.
+Everything the confidential informant was giving to the authorities, none of that was produced to Congress or to the CFIS board before the Uranium One deal was approved.

-I don't know why that was the case, but it's very odd that that was the case because clearly this was an individual who was knee deep and uncovering a massive racketeering scheme involving this deal.
+I don't know why that was the case, but it's very odd that that was the case because clearly this was an individual who was knee-deep in uncovering a massive racketeering scheme involving this deal.

 You had an opportunity, you said, to talk to this informant and to their lawyer.

-And obviously there was a lot of money that exchanged hands um in the intervening time period.
+And obviously, there was a lot of money that exchanged hands in the intervening time period.

 You don't necessarily have anyone filling in the details there.